 - Go back outside and close the outside faucet

-If you do not have indoor shutoff valves for your outdoor faucets, Pride Plumbing can provide the following service to help prevent winter pipe damage:
+If you do not have indoor shutoff valves for your outdoor faucets, Pride Plumbing of Rochester can provide the following service to help prevent winter pipe damage:

 - Install shutoff valves